pageboard/server/README.md

   The core editor module, uses `prosemirror` to drive HTML wysiwyg editing.

 * prerender
-  the express-dom prerendering module, also used by mail module.
+  serves prerendered web pages, also used by mail and pdf modules.
+  Uses `express-dom`.

+* pdf
+  renders a web page to pdf using prerender module.

 * server
   the nginx/upcache/memcached system for highly-efficient userland caching